 Scarring Explained

 Scarring occurs when the body rapidly seals a wound to prevent infection or bleeding, driven by active fibroblasts—the foundation of all scars.
-In the final phase, Remodeling, fibroblasts decline, blood vessels close, and collagen hardens.
+In the final phase of scarring, Remodeling (Up to 2 years after the scar has closed), fibroblasts decline, blood vessels close, and collagen hardens.
 This stage can produce varied scar outcomes.
-Proper mitochondrial management enhances blood and nutrient flow, promoting skin beautification.
+Proper mitochondrial management enhances blood and nutrient flow that promote skin beautification.
 Without it, complications may arise—see example below:

 Progression of wound healing on an elbow, showing an open sore, then partially healing, and finally healed skin.

 At point A, the scar is closed; but at point B (3 months) the scar has Keloid and more so by point C (6 months).
-Clearly blood and nutrient exchanges did not sufficiently occur resulting in less beautification of the skin.
+Clearly, during Remodeling, blood and nutrient exchanges did not sufficiently occur resulting in less beautification of the skin.